glatiuden/PeerPrep/ops/monitoring/README.md

 Monitoring is done through `kube-prometheus-stack` (formerly known as `prometheus-operator` chart), which comes with Prometheus and Grafana.

 ## Installation
 You need to have `helm` installed before running any of the commands below.
+If you have not installed, please refer to `./ops/README.md` for the installation instructions.

 To install monitoring on the cluster, run the following command:
 ```bash